 Operational Health Physics II – Air Sampling and Internal Dosimetry, Neutrons, Decommissioning, Waste, Non-Ionizing, and Transportation

 Third of the three required self-paced training modules as part of the new blended Applied Health Physics course

 ORAU's Professional Training Programs (PTP) is now offering a new way to experience the traditional five-week Applied Health Physics course that is offered at our training facilities in Oak Ridge, Tennessee.
 We are now offering a blended course that contains both online and in-class training.
 The lecture materials will be delivered online via self-paced modules and webcasts.
 The laboratory exercises will be delivered in-class at the ORAU PTP training facility in Oak Ridge, Tennessee, when it is deemed safe to do so by employing safe distancing, smaller lab groups, and disinfection protocols.

 This option greatly reduces the on-site presence of the participant and the costs of travel, lodging, and per diem, while presenting all of the great instructional topics and content you have come to expect in the five-week course.
-Continuing education credits have been requested from the American Academy of Health Physics grants 40 Continuing Education Credits for completion of this course.
+The American Academy of Health Physics grants 40 Continuing Education Credits for completion of this course.

 The Operational Health Physics II – Air Sampling and Internal Dosimetry, Neutrons, Decommissioning, Waste, Non-Ionizing, and Transportation course is self-paced and can be completed as time allows.
 The course includes 14 modules and 10 webcasts.
 In order to complete the course, you will be required to pass an exam.
 A passing score is 70 out of 100.
 You will have three attempts to successfully complete the exam.
 Upon successful completion of the exam, a course certificate of completion will be provided.
 Course materials are available on the ORAU PTP Learning Management System (LMS).

 This course will be supported by weekly Q&A sessions via webinar to allow participants to ask questions and discuss difficult concepts with the course instructors.